scipy-conference/scipy_proceedings/papers/zain/zain.rst

 Both the appearance and dynamics modules ultimately rely on a choice of a particular generative model.
 The chosen model greatly affects the rendered representation, and thus the efficacy of the entire pipeline.
-Our current choice of generative model is a variational autoencoder (VAE) [Kingma and Welling, 2014], an architecture that generates a low-dimensional representation of the data, parameterized as a probability distribution.
+Our current choice of generative model is a variational autoencoder (VAE) :cite:`introVAE`, an architecture that generates a low-dimensional representation of the data, parameterized as a probability distribution.
 A VAE can be considered a modified autoencoder (AE).
 A general autoencoder (AE) attempts to learn a low-dimensional representation of the data by enforcing a so-called "bottleneck" in the network.
 This bottleneck is usually in the form of a